-• Operation cannot be guaranteed if the HDD built-in USB mass storage device or CF or SD memory card is connected by using a USB adaptor.
-Use a USB or flash memory type storage device.
+Operation cannot be guaranteed if the HDD built-in USB mass storage device or CF or SD memory card is connected by

-- Avoid static electricity discharge when connecting or disconnecting the USB.
+- using a USB adaptor.
+Use a USB or flash memory type storage device. - Avoid static electricity discharge when connecting or disconnecting the USB.
 If connection and disconnection are repeated many times in a short time, this may cause a problem in using the device. - Operation is not guaranteed if the connecting terminal of the USB device is not metal. - Connection with i-Stick Type USB storage devices may be faulty due to vehicle vibration. - Do not touch the USB connecting terminal with an object or any part of your body. - The USB storage device can only be recognized when it is formatted in FAT16/32, NTFS, HFS+. exFAT and other file systems cannot be recognized.

 - According to the type and capacity of the USB storage device and the type of the stored file, the time it takes to recognize the files may differ. - Files in some USB storage devices may not be recognized due to compatibility problems. - Do not disconnect the USB storage device while it is being played.
-This may cause damage to the device or may affect the performance of the USB device. - The infotainment system can only support two USB devices for the front USB ports. - Disconnect the connected USB storage device when the vehicle is off.
-If the vehicle is turned on while the USB storage device is connected, the USB storage device may be damaged or may not operate normally. - USB storage devices can only be connected to this device for the purpose of playing music, viewing photo files, or upgrading.
+This may cause damage to the device or may affect the performance of the USB device. - The infotainment system can only support two USB devices for the front USB ports. - Disconnect the connected USB storage device when the vehicle is off - USB storage devices can only be connected to this device for the purpose of playing music, viewing photo files, or upgrading. - The USB terminal of the device should not be used to charge USB accessory equipment since

-- The USB terminal of the device should not be used to charge USB accessory equipment since the heat generation using the USB terminal may cause performance issues or damage to the device. - When the logical drive is separated from a mass USB storage device, only the files from the top-level logical drive can be played for USB music files.
+- the heat generation using the USB terminal may cause performance issues or damage to the device. - When the logical drive is separated from a mass USB storage device, only the files from the top-level logical drive can be played for USB music files.
 For this reason, store music files to be played in the top-level drive of the device.
 Music files in a particular USB storage device may not play normally if an application is loaded by partitioning a separate drive inside the USB device. - Music files to which DRM (Digital Right Management) is applied cannot be played. - The infotainment system can support USB storage devices that are in capacity with a limit of 5,000 files (music and photo), and 15 stages of folder structure.
 Normal usage cannot be guaranteed for storage devices that exceed this limit.

-The iPod/iPhone can play all music files supported.
-The music file lists display up to 5,000 files on the screen in alphabetical order.

-- Some iPod/iPhone devices may not support the connectivity or functionality of the infotainment system. - Only connect the iPod/iPhone with connection cables supported by iPod/iPhone devices.
-Other connection cables cannot be used. - In rare cases, the iPod/iPhone device may be damaged if the power is turned on when it is connected to the infotainment system.

-When the iPod/iPhone device is not being used, keep it disconnected from the USB port when the vehicle is off.
+- The iPod/iPhone can play all music files supported.
+The music file lists display up to 5,000 files on the screen in alphabetical order. - Some iPod/iPhone devices may not support the connectivity or functionality of the infotainment system. - Only connect the iPod/iPhone with connection cables supported by iPod/iPhone devices.
+Other connection cables cannot be used. - When the iPod/iPhone device is not being used, keep it disconnected from the USB port when the vehicle is off. - Connect the iPod/iPhone to the USB port by using the iPod/ iPhone cable to play the music files on the iPod/iPhone.
+When the iPod/iPhone is connected to the AUX port, the music files are played, but not controlled by MyLink. - iPod/iPhone movie file playback is not supported.

-- Connect the iPod/iPhone to the USB port by using the iPod/ iPhone cable to play the music files on the iPod/iPhone.
-When the iPod/iPhone is connected to the AUX port, the music files are played, but not controlled by MyLink. - iPod/iPhone movie file playback is not supported. - The playback functions and the information display items of the iPod/iPhone used with this infotainment system may be different from the iPod/iPhone in terms of play order, method, and information displayed. - See the manufacturer for information related to the search function provided by the iPod/ iPhone device.
+- The playback functions and the information display items of the iPod/iPhone used with this infotainment system may be different from the iPod/iPhone in terms of play order, method, and information displayed. - See the manufacturer for information related to the search function provided by the iPod/ iPhone device.